 Estimating costs for long road trips is pretty straight forward.
 You can use Google maps to determine the miles you’ll need to travel.
 You can assume it costs about $0.25 per mile (not including any wear and tear on your car) for a road trip.

-If it’ll be a multi-day road trip and you’ll need to stay at a hotel, you may want to add that cost as well.
+If it’ll be a multi-day road trip and you’ll need to stay at a hotel, you’ll want to add that cost as well.

 Step 3: Transportation at your destination